molmod/soapboxslide/README.md

 - If there are no springs yet, use arrays with zero rows for the spring definitions.
 - If there is just one particle, several arrays will have a size 1 axis, i.e. `npoint=1`.
-- You can first store all fields in a dictionary, e.g. `data` and optionally add the `stop_*` fields to the dictionary.
+- You can first store all fields in a dictionary, e.g. `data = {"time": ..., ...}` and optionally add the `stop_*` fields to the dictionary.
 The trajectory is then created with `Trajectory(**data)`.
-- The EndState enumeration can be specified to indicate when the numerical integration has ended:
+- The end state can be specified to indicate when the numerical integration has ended, using one of the `EndState` instances defined in the `soapboxslide` module:
-  - `EndState.STOP`: last target was reached in time
+  - `EndState.STOP`: last target was reached in time.
-  - `EndState.CRASH`: the numerical integration failed (e.g. due to Inf or Nan results)
+  - `EndState.CRASH`: the numerical integration failed (e.g. due to Inf or Nan results).
-  - `EndState.FAR`: the particle moved more than 5 m out of the arena
+  - `EndState.FAR`: the particle moved more than 5 m out of the arena.
-  - `EndState.TIMEOUT`: the maximum time, e.g. 60 s, was reached
+  - `EndState.TIMEOUT`: the maximum time, e.g. 60 s, was reached.
-- You will get a `TypeError` or `ValueError` when creating the trajectory if some of the data does not meet some basic requirements.
+- When creating a `Trajectory` instance, you will get a `TypeError` or `ValueError` if some of the data do not meet basic expectations.

 The meaning of and requirements for all attributes is further elaborated in the docstrings in [`soapboxslide.py`](soapboxslide.py).